GDScript Crash Course for Unity C# Developers

 gdscript

-# Unity -> Godot
+# Unity -> Godot lifecycle mapping

-# Awake() -> _init()
+# Awake() -> _init() # Constructor, called first

-# Start() -> _ready()
+# Start() -> _ready() # Called when node enters tree

-# Update() -> _process(delta)
+# Update() -> _process(delta) # Called every frame

-# FixedUpdate() -> _physics_process(delta)
+# FixedUpdate() -> _physics_process(delta) # Fixed timestep (60/sec)

-# OnDestroy() -> _exit_tree()
+# OnDestroy() -> _exit_tree() # Called when removed from tree

 gdscript

-# Define a signal
+# Define a custom signal

-signal health_changed(new_health)
+signal died

-# Emit the signal
+# Emit signals

 func take_damage(amount: int):